Pier Giorgio Frassati: Life

-Frassati also became a professed member of the Third Order of Saint Dominic on 28 May 1922 to imitate the example of Dominic of Osma, in which he assumed the religious name of "Girolamo" in honor of Girolamo Savonarola.
-He was also devoted to the teachings of Thomas Aquinas and Catherine of Siena.
-The teachings of Paul the Apostle also inspired him and that saint is mentioned in a range of Frassati's letters.
+Frassati also became a professed member of the Third Order of Saint Dominic on 28 May 1922 to imitate the example of Dominic of Osma, assuming the religious name of "Girolamo" in honour of Girolamo Savonarola.
 He often said: "Charity is not enough; we need social reform".
 He helped establish a newspaper entitled Momento whose principles were based on Pope Leo XIII's Rerum novarum.
-He joined the Saint Vincent de Paul group in 1918 and spent much of his time helping the poor and less fortunate.
-In 1918 he began his studies in engineering so he could become a mining engineer since he wanted to do this in order "to serve Christ better among the miners".
-Upon his graduation his father offered him either a car or a sizable fund though he chose the latter so he could give it to the poor rather than use it for himself.
+He joined a Saint Vincent de Paul conference in 1918 and spent much of his time helping the poor and less fortunate.
+In 1918 he began his studies in engineering so he could become a mining engineer.
+He wanted to do this in order "to serve Christ better among the miners".
+Upon his graduation, his father offered him either a car or a sizable fund.
+He chose the latter so he could give it to the poor rather than using it for himself.
 He also provided a bed for a tuberculosis sufferer on one occasion as well as supporting the three children of an ill widow and finding a place for an evicted woman.
-During the course of his studies he found himself attracted to a girl due to her candor and goodness which impressed him.
+During the course of his studies, he found himself attracted to a girl due to her candor and goodness, which impressed him.
 He never dated her since he was apprehensive of whether or not his parents would approve of her.
-This prompted him to renounce such an undertaking for a relationship as he confided to his sister.
+This prompted him to renounce undertaking a relationship, as he confided to his sister.

-His talents seemed to be limitless for he was an avid mountaineer and athlete who could swim well and could even recite Dante passages with relative ease.
-Frassati was a member of the Club Alpino Italiano and climbed mountains such as the Grand Tournalin and Monte Viso.
-He also frequented theatres and museums with friends whenever he had the chance.
-But, he only saw films at the cinema after learning of that film's moral qualities, since he disliked those things of a vulgar and impure nature.
-He did learn how to dance, though never liked it so much as he often noted.
-He also knew German as well as French.
+Frassati was an avid mountaineer and athlete who could swim well.
+He was a member of the Club Alpino Italiano and climbed mountains such as the Grand Tournalin and Monte Viso.